 - Paper or rigid plastic sheet pieces.

-- Any steel framework - for instance a M.S rack, overhanging piece of rectangular cross section M.S section etc.
+- Any steel framework - for instance a M.S rack, iron pan etc.

 - A large vessel like a saucepan or a tub.

 - Please refer to the first diagram for the terminology used, and the video will give a quick overview.

 - For the force measurement setup, refer to the second diagram.

 - Stick the steel ball to the secondary magnet by Araldite.

 - Magnetically stick the secondary magnet to a steel plate, for instance the bottom surface of a mild steel rack as shown in photo #3.

 - Sandwich a few pieces of paper or card sheet between the steel ball and the primary magnet.
 These sheets determine the separation between the two.
 You may use a micrometer screw gauge to measure the combined thickness of the sheets.
 Note down this separation.This should be about a few 100 microns.
 Any thickness from 200 to 500 microns is good.

 - Magnetically stick an MS nut at the free end of the primary magnet.
 Loop a cord through the hole of the nut for attaching weights, as shown in the second and third photo.